 Swelling under the eye can develop for a wide range of reasons, from mild conditions, such as allergies or blocked tear ducts, to more severe conditions, such as organ failure.

-If a person with swelling under the eyes also has difficulty breathing or is in severe pain, they should seek immediate medical help.
+If a person has swelling under the eyes or puffy eyes, has difficulty breathing or is in severe pain, they should seek immediate medical help.

 Swelling under the eye often causes puffiness, which may lead to the eye partially closing over.
 Depending on the underlying cause, it may affect one or both eyes.

-For some conditions, swelling may occur with other symptoms, such as eye discoloration, itching, bruising, tearing, or discharge.
+For some conditions, swelling may occur with other symptoms, such as:

-Swelling under one eye may be due to the following causes:
+Swelling under one eye may be due to various causes.

 Excessive eye rubbing